fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Batch/v1.1.4/Remove-AzureBatchCertificate.md

 ```

 ## DESCRIPTION
-The **Remove-AzureBatchCertificate** cmdlet removes a certificate from the specified azure_2 Batch account.
+The **Remove-AzureBatchCertificate** cmdlet removes a certificate from the specified Azure Batch account.

 ## EXAMPLES